tkasarla/tkasarla.github.io/index.md

 I am currently a Computer Vision Researcher at Research and Technology Center, Bosch, India.
 My work spans multimodal data visualization and annotation (LiDAR, RADAR and images), event detection in driving sequences and attribute understanding in images.

-I graguated with MS in Computer Science from IIIT-Hyderabad.
+I grauated with MS in Computer Science from IIIT-Hyderabad.
 I was fortunate to be advised by [Prof. C. V. Jawahar](http://faculty.iiit.ac.in/~jawahar/) and [Dr. Vineeth N. Balasubramanian](https://www.iith.ac.in/~vineethnb/).
 During my Masters, I worked on (i) improving smart data annotation through active learning methods for semantic segmentation and (ii) knowledge distillation for semantic segmentation.
 My thesis can be found [here](http://web2py.iiit.ac.in/research_centres/publications/view_publication/mastersthesis/769)